For administrators and editors

 Hover over any discussion or post and select the additional actions icon (...) for the options to edit or delete that discussion or individual message.

 💡Tip: Please note that when you delete a discussion from the Source Path, it also deletes that shared discussion in all Cohorts.
 Deleting a discussion from the Source Path or Cohort will delete all associated replies.
+Deleted discussions cannot be retrieved from the platform.

 💡 Tip: posts with unread responses will show a colored dot notification.